manifoldco/slack-starterbot/README.md

 ## TL;DR
 1. Clone this repo
 2. Set up a project in Manifold called `till-mobile`
-3. Provision a till mobile instance in manifold inside that project
+3. Provision a Till Mobile instance in manifold inside that project
-4. Set up a slack Bot, add its key to your till mobile project as a custom resource
+4. Set up a slack Bot, add its key to your Till Mobile project as a custom resource
 5. Turn on ngrok and set PUBLIC_ADDR in your env to your incoming https url
 5. `manifold run -p till-demo python tillbot.py`
 6. Invite the bot into a channel and SMS away :-)